 As recounted in news reports, government and relief agencies failed to reach many of the more isolated and impoverished areas for weeks.
 In some places, residents note that without the churches springing into action, relief efforts would have been totally stymied.

 Without churches, many helpless, elderly community members stranded in destroyed or damaged homes would not have been sought out and cared for.
 Without churches, many of the hundreds of thousands of meals that were so desperately needed in the first few weeks would not have been prepared and distributed.
+Without churches, many people would not have been able to access lifesaving medical services they needed.
+Without churches, many would feel alone, abandoned and desperate.

 With churches, people instead have found the strength to carry on in the face of overwhelming difficulties and mental stresses, which are continuing today.
 Churches serve all in need, and, according to Father Morales, many non-Catholics have expressed their gratitude for that.
 “They have told us, ‘How good that we have felt the Church so close, that you have come when we needed you most.’”